Overview

 Footwear

-During the day—The best choice is an amphibious shoe that drains water, protects your toes and won’t come off in swirling current.
+During the day—The best choice is an amphibious shoe that drains water, protects your toes, and won’t come off in swirling currents.
 A retired pair of athletic shoes can work well, too.
 Sport sandals with a heel strap are a good option.
 Find professional-grade options made by Chaco®, the official footwear sponsor of OARS guides.

 Headwear

 During the day—Wide-brimmed hats are a good choice for sun protection.
-Ball camps are also useful since they fit under helmets, which are required attire when paddling our whitewater rivers.
+Ball caps are also useful since they fit under helmets, which are required attire when paddling our whitewater rivers.

 In camp—When the weather is cool or cold, you’ll want a beanie-style hat to wear in camp.
 Warm hats are the perfect remedy for bed-head as you rise from your sleeping bag to secure your morning cup of coffee or tea, or for retaining warmth in the evening hours after the sun sets.